dillonreedy/recharts-storybook/README.md

 To get recharts and storybook into the project.

 After the above has happened, I followed along with [this guide](https://dev.to/kouts/deploy-storybook-to-github-pages-3bij) to hookup github pages to the storybook in the repo.

+# How to run application locally

+Simply running the command `npm run start` will create a folder ./build, then it will run the storybook-build command, and place the contents of the build into the ./build folder.

+Then finally the command storybook-start will be ran to actually start the application.

+# How to have changes placed onto the github pages website

+Once you have new changes staged and committed, simply pushing the changes onto Main will cause the github build and deploy actions to create a build, and then deploy that build onto the github pages branch.